 New Zealand had a high degree of electoral political participation in the 20th century, but there has been a steady decline since the 1960s.

 One of the key ways in which citizens have been involved in electoral politics has been through membership of political parties.
-In the period after the Second World War New Zealand was said to have one of the highest rates of membership (as a proportion of voters) in the Western world.
-About a quarter of all voters were members of a party at the peak in the 1960s.
-This level of membership has declined significantly, and in the 2010s only about one voter in 50 was a member of a political party.
+In the period after the Second World War New Zealand was said to have one of the highest rates of membership in the Western world.
+About a quarter of all voters were members of a party in the 1960s.
+The level has declined significantly, and by the 2010s only about one voter in 50 was a member of a political party.

 Similarly, in the 2000s fewer people were directly involved in campaign activities such as door-to-door canvassing and election rallies.

 Voting is not compulsory in New Zealand, but in the period after the Second World War levels exceeded 90%.
 This declined by the 2000s to a turnout of about 75% (a rate last seen in 1893–1902).
 The turnout at the 2017 election was 79.8%, the highest since 2005.

 Voter turnout is measured as a proportion of the ‘voting-age population’.
 This allows for the fact that although it is compulsory to register to vote, not everyone does – in 2017 about 92% of the estimated voting-age population was enrolled.